CheersEngineers/Cybersecurity-and-data-privacy-2024-Blended/tests/security_check.md

     * Security Measures (protect the form and API edpoints against malicious inputs).
     * Testing and Fixing Issues.

 ## Problem nr.
-2:
+2: Access Control Weakness in Role Management
 * What is wrong?
-    * Allowing users to choose their role during registration, such as "reserver" or "administrator".
+    * Users can directly choose their roles during registration (`reserver` or `administrator`) via the form without any server-side restrictions.
 * How did you find it?
-    * In the registration form.
+    * Observed in `register.js` while examining the `role` field validation.
 * How should it work/What should be fixed?
-    * Define Role Selection Logic.
-    * Role Management on the Backend.
-    * UI Feedback.
-    * Audit and Logging.
-    * Security Fixes.
-Remove Administrator Role from UI (hide it).
-    * Authorization and Permissions.
-    * Testing and Fixing Issues.
+    * The `role` should not be provided by the user during registration.
+Instead, assign the default role (`reserver`) server-side.
+    * Allow role escalation (`administrator`) only via a secure process, such as an admin-controlled dashboard.

 ## Problem nr.
-3:
+3: SQL Injection Vulnerability in Database Queries
 * What is wrong?
-    * This page contains an error/warning message that may disclose sensitive information like the location of the file that produced the unhandled exception.
-This information can be used to launch further attacks against the web application.
-The alert could be a false positive if the error message is found inside a documentation page.
+    * The application uses parameterized queries, which is good.
+However:
+        * `username` is checked for uniqueness using `client.queryArray` without adequate consideration for potential email casing issues.
+This might allow duplicate emails like `user@domain.com` and `User@Domain.com` due to case-insensitive behavior.
 * How did you find it?
-    * ZAP - Spider Attack.
+    * Observed in `register.js` during the implementation of the `isUniqueUsername` function.
 * How should it work/What should be fixed?
-    * Review the source code of this page.
-Implement custom error pages.
-Consider implementing a mechanism to provide a unique error reference/identifier to the client (browser) while logging the details on the server side and not exposing them to the user.
+    * Normalize emails to lowercase before storing and comparing them in the database.
+    * Add a unique index constraint on the `username` column in the database to enforce uniqueness at the database level.

 ## Problem nr.
 4: Session Management Security
 * What is wrong?